product-science/docs/docs/ios/xcode.md

 There are only two required parameters when running `PSCliCodeInjector`:

 1. `root-directory`: This is the path to your project's root directory.
 There must be either an `.xcodeproj` or an `.xcworkspace` at the top level of this directory.
+This is the same directory that you added your `productscience.yaml` file to.
 2. `console-build-command`: This is the `xcodebuild` command that the tool will use to confirm that your project compiles successfully before and after injection.
 This command will be run from your project's root directory.

 !!! warning "Important"